node-m2m/edge-rpi-gpio-access/README.md

 $ npm install m2m array-gpio
 ```

 The edge client will monitor the gpio input pin 11 and 13 for 'ON' or true state upon pressing any of the switch buttons.
-If true, it will send a corresponding command to *rpi server 1 or 2* to pulse the gpio pin 33 of the corresponding server in real-time.
+If true, it will send a corresponding command to *rpi server 1 or 2* to create a pulse signal on gpio pin 33 in real-time.
 #### 1. Connect a momentary switch button on gpio pin's 11 and 13.
 #### 2. Save the code below as *app.js* in your client project directory.